The Price of Money

 At the time, there was no reason to suspect God had anything to do with it.
 Still, later developments added a peculiar twist to this incident, as I may have uncovered messages from God in pop music lyrics.
 The teacher’s name, Amelink, suggests a possible link to the isle of Ameland, and Ameland was to become part of a set of peculiar coincidences.
 A song named The Foundling of Ameland refers to this island.
 It includes a scene with the foundling walking over the water.
 But that was still over twenty years into the future.
 And I disappointed my economics teacher.
 Had my grade for economics been slightly higher, I would have received a 10, and an economist would have come to the school to give me the diploma.
 My teacher had hoped for that.

-Perhaps You Can See The Irony of That
+Perhaps You Can See the Irony of It

-After the terrorist attacks of 11 September 2001, a right-wing populist politician, Pim Fortuyn, gained popularity because traditional politicians had failed to address the growing unease of the Dutch about Muslim immigrants.
+After the terrorist attacks of 11 September 2001, a populist politician, Pim Fortuyn, gained popularity because traditional politicians had failed to address the growing unease of the Dutch about Muslim immigrants.
 Fortuyn promoted a messianic personality cult.
 He called himself the Son of the People of the Netherlands.
 About the leader the Netherlands needed, Fortuyn wrote in his book De Verweesde Samenleving (The Orphaned Society), ‘A leader of stature is Father and Mother in one.
-He dictates the law and watches over the cohesion in the herd.
+He dictates the law and oversees the herd’s cohesion.
 The skilful leader is the Biblical Good Shepherd.’
 Fortuyn anticipated the coming of the Great Leader of the Netherlands as he wrote, ‘Towards a Father and a Mother, on the way to the Promised Land,’ and, ‘Let us prepare for his arrival so that we can receive him.’
-He posed himself as a Messiah.
-That was a reason why I didn’t like him.
+He posed himself as the Messiah.
+It was one of the reasons I didn’t like him.
 Perhaps you can see the irony of that.

-Fortuyn called Islam a backward religion and claimed Western civilisation was superior.
-Christians and Many Muslims hold on to a medieval worldview.
-Still, Islam opposes interest charges on money and debts, and I believed that interest was one of the grave threats to civilisation, so my views of Islam were more favourable.
-The secondary role of women in Islam is not something worth copying, but we could learn something from Islam nonetheless.
-Even more so, out-of-control technology might end human civilisation, either by some apocalyptic event or by altering humans so humans cease to exist.
+Fortuyn called Islam a backward religion and claimed that Western civilisation was superior.
+He valued the achievements of Western civilisation, such as the separation of church and state, LGBTQ rights and freedom of opinion.
+Many Muslims hold on to a medieval worldview.
+Still, Islam opposes interest charges on money and debts, and I believed that interest was one of the gravest threats to civilisation, so my views of Islam were more favourable.
+We could learn something from Islam.
+Even more so, out-of-control technology might end human civilisation, either through an apocalyptic event or by altering humans to the point that they cease to exist.
 You can’t blame Islam for that.
-It is Western civilisation that has brought us to the apocalypse.
-And if you must choose between doom and women wearing headscarves and backward practices like honour killings, the choice is not that difficult.
+It is Western civilisation that has brought us to the brink.
+And if you can only choose between doom and women wearing body covering garments and honour killings, the choice is not that difficult, for a rational individual at least.
 We are on a road to nowhere,

 We’re on a road to nowhere